 Fig. S21.
-Predictions (line), 80% credible interval (band) and data (points) from polynomial models fitted to species separate.
+Predictions (line), 80% credible interval (band) and data (points) from polynomial models of maximum consumption rate versus standardized temperature, fitted separately to each species.

 Fig. S22.
 Posterior densities and trace plots for evaluation of chain convergence (by chain, indicated by color), for the highest-level parameters for polynomial model *NOT DONE YET FOR T_OPT*